jake-w-liu/RadiationPatterns.jl/README.md

 ptn_3d(Pat::Pattern; dB::Bool = false, thr::Real = -50)
 ```

 Plots a 3D radiation pattern.
-In 3D cases, `Pat.x` should be theta values in degrees, and `Pat.y` should be phi values in degrees.
-If dB scale is used for the data, please set the keyword `dB` to true.
-A threadsold value is used in case that `-Inf` appears in the dB scale data.
+In 3D cases, `Pat.x` should be `theta` values in degrees, and `Pat.y` should be `phi` values in degrees.
+If dB scale is used for the data, please set the keyword `dB` to `true`.
+A threadsold value `thr` (max difference from the maximum value of the pattern) is used in case that `-Inf` appears in the dB scale data.

 #### Arguments